peixian/Infestor/README.md

 Notes
 ------
+- A **live** petya sample can be found in the `petyaSample` folder, exercise caution with this, courtesy of https://github.com/ytisf/theZoo.
-VMDKTemplate is meant to be used with 010Editor, slightly changed to only display the first grain.
+- VMDKTemplate is meant to be used with 010Editor, slightly changed to only display the first grain.

 References
 ----------